International Pediatric Otolaryngology Group (IPOG) Consensus Recommendations: Hearing Loss in the Pediatric Patient

 International Journal of Pediatric Otorhinolaryngology, 90, 251-258.

-This guideline provides consensus-based recommendations on the screening, diagnosis, and treatment of hearing loss in children.
+<div>This guideline provides consensus-based recommendations on the screening, diagnosis, and treatment of hearing loss and auditory neuropathy spectrum disorder (ANSD) in infants and children. </div>

 International Pediatric Otolaryngology Group

-<p>Additional hearing assessment recommendations include:</p>
+<div>Additional hearing assessment recommendations include the following:</div>

 <ul>

-<li>audiogram and physical exam should be completed for all types of hearing loss;</li>
+<li>Audiogram and physical exam should be completed for all types of hearing loss.</li>

-<li>CT scans can be considered for children with persistent conductive hearing loss;</li>
+<li>CT scans can be considered for children with persistent conductive hearing loss.</li>

-<li>cytomegalovirus (CMV) testing should be considered for children with sensorineural hearing loss;</li>
+<li>Cytomegalovirus (CMV) testing should be considered for children with sensorineural hearing loss.</li>

-<li>genetic testing should be considered when syndromic hearing loss is suspected; and </li>
+<li>Genetic testing should be considered when syndromic hearing loss is suspected. </li>

 </ul>

-For infants without risk factors, screening should include otoacoustic emissions (OAEs) with additional auditory brainstem response (ABR) screening administered for absent or diminished OAE responses.
+<div>For infants without risk factors, screening should include otoacoustic emissions (OAEs).
+Additional auditory brainstem response (ABR) screening should be administered in patients with absent or diminished OAE responses.</div>

-Temporal bone magnetic resonance imaging should be completed for unilateral auditory neuropathy spectrum disorder (ANSD) and considered for bilateral ANSD.
-Genetic testing should be offered when ANSD is identified.
+<div>Referral for temporal bone magnetic resonance imaging should be made for unilateral ANSD and considered for bilateral ANSD.
+Referral for genetic testing should be offered when ANSD is identified.</div>

 <ul>